kiransalve/Machine-Learning-Tutorial/Feature Engineering/Standardization/What is Standardization?.md

 "How far is 75 from the average score of 60?"

+In simple words:

+Z = 0 → You are exactly average

+Z = +1 → You are 1 step above average

+Z = -2 → You are 2 steps below average

+What is Standard Deviation?

+Standard deviation tells us how spread out or how far away the numbers in a group are from the average

+Think of it like this:

+If your class test scores are all very close to each other (like 60, 62, 61, 59), the standard deviation is small because the scores don’t vary much.

+But if the scores are very different (like 30, 70, 90, 40), the standard deviation is big because the scores are spread out a lot.

+Small standard deviation means most numbers are close to the average.

+Large standard deviation means the numbers are very spread out.

+Standard deviation = How much the numbers “move away” from the average on average.

+In short:

+Standard deviation = 2 → Most data points are about 2 units away from the average.

+It's a measure of spread: smaller value = less spread, larger value = more spread.

 suppose we have Age column,

 we transform each value by below formula